Conversations around persistent AF hybrid therapies: 1 Topic, 2 Continents, 3 Voices

 It significantly expands AF treatment options for this category of AF patients.
 With this therapy, the superiority trial showed a 35% difference in effectiveness at 18 months compared to endocardial RF ablation alone.

 Incorporating both endocardial RF and epicardial therapies, the Hybrid AF Convergent procedure targets two areas where AF originates and creates transmural lesions that stop the onset of AF.
 This therapy may provide a long-term solution for appropriately selected patients with long-standing persistent AF.

 This content was presented at EHRA 2021.

 - Unmet treatment need in patients with advanced atrial fibrillation

 - Importance of non-pulmonary vein triggers

 - Discussion on the future of hybrid approaches

 John Camm is British Heart Foundation Professor of Clinical Cardiology (Emeritus) at St George’s University of London, London, UK.
 His interests include cardiac arrhythmias, atrial fibrillation, stroke prevention, and anticoagulation.

-Professor Camm has been involved in the production of numerous guidelines, including the ESC guidelines for the management of atrial fibrillation
+Prof Camm has been involved in the production of numerous guidelines, including the ESC guidelines for the management of atrial fibrillation.

 Dr Claudio Tondo is the chairman of the Heart Rhythm centre at Centro Cardiologico, University of Milan, Italy.
 Dr Tondo's interests range from clinical aspects of arrhythmias to genetics.